filippoangileri/mysqldump-php/README.md

 - **no-data**
   - https://dev.mysql.com/doc/refman/5.1/en/mysqldump.html#option_mysqldump_no-data
   - Do not dump data for these tables (array of table names), support regexps, `true` to ignore all tables
+- **replace**
+  - Perform the dump using REPLACE INTO statements instead of INSERT.
+Note that the IGNORE option is silently ignored.
 - **routines**
   - https://dev.mysql.com/doc/refman/5.1/en/mysqldump.html#option_mysqldump_routines
 - **single-transaction**